 What kind of freelance jobs can you post on 99Designs?

-There are a range of design categories to post to.
-Some of them include book covers, business cards, characters/mascots, infographics and magazine covers.
+There is a range of design categories to post to.
+Some of them include book covers, business cards, characters/mascots, infographics, and magazine covers.

 How do I find the best freelancers on 99Designs?

 The best freelancers can be found by running a design contest and selecting your favorite design from the contest entries.